Alleviating $H_0$ tension in Horndeski gravity

 \subsection{Model IΙ: $G_5(X)=\lambda X^{4}$}

 The second model we consider is the one with $G_5(X)=\lambda X^{4}$, i.e $G_5$ has a quartic dependence on the field's kinetic energy.
 In this case (\ref{rhode}) and (\ref{pde}) respectively become

 In Fig. \ref{lambdaX4} we present $H(z)/(1+z)^{3/2}$ as a function of the redshift for $\Lambda$CDM scenario and for our model with various choices of $\lambda$.
 The two models coincide at high and intermediate redshifts, but at small redshifts Model II gives higher value, while $H_0$ depends on the model parameter $\lambda$.
-Specifically, it can be around $H_0 \approx 74$ km/s/Mpc for $\lambda=1$ in Planck units.
+Specifically, it can be around $H_0 \approx 74$ km/s/Mpc for $\lambda=1$ in $H_0$ units, and in general the tension can be alleviated at 3$\sigma$ if $0.5<\lambda<1.2$ (in Planck units we have $V_0\sim 10^{-61}$ and $\lambda \sim 10^{510}$, and since $\lambda$ has dimensions of $[M]^{-17}$ we acquire $\lambda^{1/17}\sim 10^{30}$GeV$^{-1}$).
 Thus, we observe that this kinetic-depedent sub-class of Horndeski/generalized Galileon gravity can also alleviate the $H_0$ tension, since the $G_5(X)$ term that controls the friction term in the Friedmann equation is negligible at high redshifts, while it increases and plays a role at low redshifts.
 Lastly, we mention that the behavior of $c_{S}^{2}$ and $Q_{S}$ is similar to the one of Fig. \ref{CSQS}, i.e. the scenario at hand is free from ghost and Laplacian instabilities.

-We close this section by confronting the models at hand with Supernovae type Ia (SNIa) cosmological data.
-In particular, it is known that
+We close this section by confronting the models at hand with Supernovae type Ia (SNIa) and Cosmic Chronometer cosmological data.
+In particular, concerning SNIa it is known that

 with $l(z)$ and $m(z)$ the apparent luminosity and apparent magnitude, and $L$ and $M$ the absolute luminosity and magnitude, respectively, while $d_L(z)_{\text{obs}}$ is the luminosity distance.
 On the other hand, the theoretical value of the luminosity distance is